O2-CH4/O2-CH4.github.io/_pages/Files.md

 ---

-### Trade-offs Between Model-Free and Model-Based Reinforcement Learning Methods
-Explored trade-offs between model-free and model-based RL approaches, with a focus on implementing and understanding MuZero, highlighting its ability to combine planning and learning efficiently.

----

 ### Theory Behind ML Models + Code Implementations ([PDF](https://o2-ch4.github.io/files/ML_Notebooks.pdf))
 Created an 80-page document summarizing machine learning models with theoretical explanations and Python code implementations.
 Compiled from 20 books and various papers, it also served as a learning resource for friends.